yesser-studios/lazy-loading/README.md

 Imports called by lazily-loaded modules will not be lazy-loaded (unless the module uses lazy loading itself.)

 ### Global name injection
-In unusual contexts, global name injection may fail.
+Global name injection is not supported.
+You'll need to set a variable to the returned lazy-loaded package.
-To prevent this, you can assign the returned value of `lazyload` to a variable and possibly disable injection.
+It will replace itself with the lazy-loaded package when a symbol is accessed.